jfwatts/GGJ17/README.md

 # GGJ17
-**reVeRb** is our Global Game Jam 2017 Entry made at [Facebook HQ](http://globalgamejam.org/2017/jam-sites/facebook-hq)
+**reVeRb** is our Global Game Jam 2017 entry made at [Facebook HQ](http://globalgamejam.org/2017/jam-sites/facebook-hq).
+The theme was "waves".

 **reVeRb** is a virtual reality survival game.
-You are trapped in a pitch black room and must use sound to navigate your surroundings and escape the monster hunting you.
+You are trapped in a pitch black room and must use sound waves to navigate your surroundings and escape the monster hunting you.

 ## Team
 Programmer: **Tyler Smith**